holke/git-advanced-workshop/README.md

 Each exercise should have a branch `practice-*` on which the user can play around.

 To add your contributions to this repository fork it, add your changes and create a pull request.
+Additionally, add your name to the `AUTHOR` file.